scikit-build/scikit-build/docs/installation.rst

 .. include:: ../requirements.txt
    :literal:

-the build time dependencies (also required for development) are:
+The build time dependencies (also required for development) are:

 .. include:: ../requirements-dev.txt
    :literal: